kikipoulet/SukiUI/README.md

 # Documentation
 </br>

-Documentation is on the wiki of this repo
+Documentation is on the [Wiki](https://github.com/kikipoulet/SukiUI/wiki) of this repo